-To facilitate comparing data across events or surveys from year to year, BHCR project managers and vendors should take on the habit of using standard data.
-The below lists the best practices for doing this.
+To facilitate comparing data across events or surveys from year to year, BHCR program managers and vendors can use standard data on all their data-gathering instruments.
+The below lists some practices for doing this.
 The items are in an ideal order -- as they should appear in such tools as pre- and post-tests and session evaluation surveys -- that will also facilitate comparing data sets and performing analyses.